Mogoatlhe/cv-project/README.md

 - [ ] Add a section to allow the user to add/remove a profile picture.
 - [ ] Add an option to allow the user to download their CV as a PDF.
+- [ ] Add a reverse counter for when an input field is approaching the max allowed characters.

 ## Design